emduart2/emduart2.github.io/teaching/index.md

 # Mentoring
-During my time as a postoc in at MathCore in Magdeburg I had the wonderful chance to be be a mentor for: Tobias Boege, Alexandru Iosif, Christopher Borger, Ali Ardalani, Lamprini Ananiadi and Frank R&Ootger.
+During my time as a postoc in at MathCore in Magdeburg I had the wonderful chance to be be a mentor for: Tobias Boege, Alexandru Iosif, Christopher Borger, Ali Ardalani, Lamprini Ananiadi and Frank Rötger.
 # Teaching Experience

 1. Statistical Inference for Master Students - Main Lecturer  Universidade do Porto, Winter Semester 2021